EarthAkkharawat/2110211_Data_Structures/README.md

-# 2110211_Data_Structure
+# 2110211_Data_Structures
 ### Details
-This repository introduces data structure implementation which is part of 2110211 Data Structure (Computer Engineering), semester 1/2021.
+This repository introduces data structure implementation and many extra member functions (unlike STL) as part of 2110211 Data Structure (Computer Engineering), semester 1/2021.

+Created by **Akkharawat Burachokviwat**.

 IDE used are Visual Studio Code and CLion.